How To Keep Your Pets From Chewing on Electrical Cords

 Everyone loves their furry canine and feline friends.
-However, if you’ve been noticing that your pet has been gnawing on electrical cords recently, you’re going to want to break them of this habit ASAP—both for their safety and your own.
+However, if you’ve been noticing that your pet has been gnawing on electrical cords recently, you’re going to want to break them of this habit ASAP — both for their safety and your own.
 This type of behavior is particularly common in cats, who are thought to instinctively see wires and cords as the tail of a piece of prey for them to catch.
-Cats are also more prone to develop obsessive-compulsive habits, such as frequent grooming/licking and repetitive tail-chasing.
-However, some dogs will also chew on an electrical cord if given the chance—especially puppies, who without training will chew on pretty much anything.
+However, some dogs will also chew on an electrical cord if given the chance — especially puppies, who, without training, will chew on pretty much anything.

 - Cover Your Cords in a Protective Wrapping: The easiest and perhaps most direct way to protect your animals from the dangers of electrical cords is to first protect your cords themselves.
 You can do this by wrapping them in rubber tubing, running them through PVC pipes, or even buying some of the special bandaging made specifically to keep animals from chewing on cords.
 This will make sure your electrical system stays unaffected and your pets stay safe, even if the biting does continue.